 Mergers and acquisitions are complex financial transactions with numerous levels and stages.
-With that in mind, the M&A community aims to provide business leaders and company executives with the most relevant M&A insights, as well as assist them in conducting complex M&A deals for the first time.
+With that in mind, M&A Community aims to provide business leaders and company executives with the most relevant M&A insights, as well as assist them in conducting complex M&A deals for the first time.

-The following article prepared by the M&A community covers financial modeling as part of M&A deals.
+The following article from M&A Community covers financial modeling as part of M&A deals.

 What is financial modeling: Basics of financial modeling

-Financial modeling is a process of building a numerical illustration of a company’s financial activity in the past, present, and forecasted future.
+Financial modeling is the process of building a quantified understanding of a company’s financial activity in the past, present, and forecasted future.
 Financial models are usually spreadsheet-based.

-Financial models are often used as decision-making tools when a company’s executives expect to assess a new project or acquisition’s potential costs, risks, and profits.
+Financial models are often used as decision-making tools, such as when a company’s executives expect to assess a new project or acquisition’s potential costs, risks, and profits.

 Financial modeling and business valuation also aim to decide on budgets, allocate corporate finance resources, define the cost of upcoming projects, and forecast the impact of a specific future event on the company’s stock.